jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

       with self.assertRaises(Exception):
           raise Exception

 the terminal shows all tests are passing.
+To review the `unittest.TestCase.assertRaises` :ref:`method<functions>` checks that the code within its context raises the :ref:`Exception` it is given

 refactor: make it better
 #################################################################################

-* I can use this catch any of the :ref:`Exception<Exceptions>` encountered so far
+* I can use Exception_ to catch any of the :ref:`Exception<Exceptions>` encountered so far, because they inherit from it

   .. code-block:: python